futzu/SCTE35_threefive/README.md

 *  Parse SCTE 35 messages from Mpeg Transport Streams and Binary files.
 *  Parse SCTE 35 messages encoded in Base64, Binary, or Hex.

-### How Fast is it?
-*  On an Intel i3 processor using a single core, threefive can parse 800,000+ mpeg-ts packets or about 150MB of video a second.

 * [Fast Start Directions](#fast-start-directions)
 * [Splice Commands](#splice-commands)
 * [Splice Descriptors](#splice-descriptors)